 During the 13th century both Rome and Tuscany had flourishing pictorial traditions, and both were heavily influenced by the medieval art produced in the Byzantine Empire.
 Sadly, since a good deal of the Roman work was later destroyed, evidence for what was happening in the capital must be sought outside the city - notably Assisi, where the upper church of St. Francis was decorated by Rome-trained fresco painters between 1280 and 1300, notably Cimabue (Cenni di Peppi) (1240-1302).

 As in the case of all Gothic decorative art, stylistic changes in Italy were in the direction of greater realism.
 By the end of the 13th century, Italian painters were beginning to use light to model their figures.
 They also made sudden advances in the manipulation of linear perspective to optimize spatial design in their painting.
 More than this, the best artists developed a keen ability to create figures that really seemed to be communicating with each other, by gesture or expression.
 A good example of this is the work of the Isaac Master in the upper church at Assisi.

-Unlike Northern Europe, Italy retained a strong tradition of large-scale mural painting, typically executed using the "fresco painting" technique" - a method involving pigment applied to, and absorbed by fresh lime plaster.
+Unlike Northern Europe, Italy retained a strong tradition of large-scale murals, typically executed using the "fresco painting" technique" - a method involving pigment applied to, and absorbed by fresh lime plaster.
 Subjects of fresco painting included biblical or hagiographic narratives, and its greatest Gothic exponent was the painter Giotto di Bondone (1267-1337), whose classic work was the Scrovegni Chapel frescoes at Padua.
 However, despite the greatly increased realism of Giotto's work, he could not escape the pull of his Byzantine predecessors whose influence is clearly visible throughout the composition.

 Of subsequent Florentine and Sienese painters, Simone Martini (1285-1344), who worked at the papal court in Avignon, is probably the most famous.
 Other important artists included the brothers Pietro and Ambrogio Lorenzetti.